-Every child has the constitutional right to be safeguarded from violence, abuse, neglect and exploitation.
-Often, children face atrocities at places where they should be most protected, i.e., home, school and community.
+Every child has the constitutional right to be safeguarded from violence, abuse, neglect, and exploitation.
+Often, children face atrocities at places where they should be most protected, i.e., home, school, and community.
 India has a fairly comprehensive policy and legal framework to address the rights and protection of children.
-However, there are gaps in the implementation of such policies, laws and schemes, poor capacities, inadequate resources, etc., have resulted in the most deprived, excluded and vulnerable children of communities without access to these services and benefits.
+However, there are gaps in the implementation of such policies, laws, and schemes, poor capacities, inadequate resources, etc., have resulted in most children facing depravity, exclusion, and vulnerability of communities without access to these services and benefits.

 ChildFund India envisions that all children live in a protective and enabling environment, free from abuse, neglect, exploitation and violence.
 Child protection is intrinsically woven into all our programs as we believe abuse of any sort threatens a child’s health, learning opportunities and other development areas.
 Apart from an integrated component, our Child Protection Program is implemented as an absolute intervention throughout our program implementation regions to protect children from the odds.
 The program brings sustainable institutionalized solutions by adopting a multi-pronged approach to end violence against children.